daizutabi/mkapi/docs/usage/writing.md

 ### Why Not Use Markdown Link Syntax?

-Docstrings are often read directly in the source code by users and are also displayed as popups in IDEs like VSCode.
+Docstrings are often read directly in the source code by users and are also displayed as popups in IDE (Integrated Development Environment) like Visual Studio Code.
 Unnecessary syntax can make the text difficult to read and distracting.
-MkAPI takes this into consideration and generates simple and readable documentation without introducing special syntax within docstrings.
+MkAPI takes this into consideration and generates readable documentation without introducing special syntax within docstrings.
 This keeps the docstrings clean and easy to understand.